coatilabs/keystone-fs-image-storage-adapter/README.md

 ### Options

-The adapter requires an additional `fs` field added to the storage options. it accepts the following values:
+The adapter requires an additional `imagefs` field added to the storage options. it accepts the following values:

 - **path**: _(string; required)_ Path the files will be stored at on disk